-Due to the pandemic, MLK Week 2021 events will be virtual and take place throughout the spring 2021 semester.
-An array of events are designed to raise awareness and empower participants to enact individual and community change.
-Please check this page for updates, details and Zoom links.
+Due to the pandemic, MLK Week 2021 events were virtual and took place throughout the spring 2021 semester.
+An array of events were designed to raise awareness and empower participants to enact individual and community change.

 MLK Week 2020, "Time to Break the Silence," took place from Jan.
 20 - 26 and included a community service fair and an array of events designed to raise awareness and empower participants to enact individual and community change.
 Guests for the week included:

 Julian Agyeman — The legacy of MLK: Just Sustainabilities in Policy, Planning and Practice

 Opal Tometi, co-founder of Black Lives Matters — Moderated Q & A